jacekturek/RELATIONAL_SIG_DATABASE/README.md

 # RELATIONAL_SIG_DATABASE
 # SOCIAL SIGNALS FOR SEO
+Many sites can be interesting in the context of SEO, as interaction with these pages is an important signal in the google articles about how to SEO with their conception of assesing pages and their content.

+##

+The database can collect some exaples of social media SEO signals, and their explanations.
+Will be here shown, how it looks like in selected pages, randomly (more or less).

+##
 Social signals collected in a database / database design and some data This project can prove SEO is real and the articles that are avaiable contain the proper hints